History of the Jews in Thessaloniki: In the camps

-Post World War II
+Post-World War II

 At the end of the Second World War, a violent civil war broke out in Greece.
-It lasted until 1949, with forces in Athens supported by the British opposition to the powerful Communist ELAS.
+It lasted until 1949, with forces in Athens supported by the British opposition to the powerful communist ELAS.
 Some of the Jews of Thessaloniki who had escaped deportation took part in it, either on the government or on the opposition side.
 Among those who fought in the ELAS many were victims, like other supporters, of the repression that fell on the country after the government had regained control of the situation.

 Among the few survivors of the camps, some chose to return to Greece and others emigrated to Western Europe, America or the Palestine Mandate.
 They were all faced with great difficulties in surviving, as both Greece and all Europe were in a chaotic state in the immediate aftermath of war.
 They also suffered discrimination from some Ashkenazi survivors who cast doubt on their Jewishness.

 The return to Thessaloniki was a shock.
 Returnees were often the sole survivors from their families.
 They returned to find their homes occupied by Christian families who had purchased them from the Germans.
 Initially, they were housed in synagogues.
 A Jewish Committee was formed to identify the number of survivors, and obtained a list from the Bank of Greece of 1,800 houses that had been sold to Christians.
 The new owners were reluctant to surrender their new dwellings, saying they had legally purchased the houses and that they too had suffered from war.
 When the war ended, the communist ELAS, which at the time controlled the city, favored the immediate return of Jewish property to its rightful owners.
 Four months later, when the new British-supported right wing government in Athens came to power in Thessaloniki instead, restitution was cumulatively halted.
 Not only was the government faced with a major housing crisis due to the influx of refugees caused by war, but a number of individuals who had been enriched during the war were also influential in the new right wing administration, with the government's view favouring strengthening all anticommunist ties by adopting a more conciliatory approach to any former collaborators.
 The Jewish Agency denounced such policies of the postwar administration, and pleaded for the cause of the Aliyah Jews.
-The World Jewish Congress also aided the Jews of the city; some of the Jews saved from deportation by Greeks chose to convert to Orthodoxy.
+The World Jewish Congress also aided the Jews of the city; some of the Jews saved from deportation by Greeks chose to convert to Orthodox Christianity.
 Some isolated survivors of the camps made the same choice.
 There were also several marriages among the post-war survivors.
 One survivor testified: